SENG637-Group14/ensf637-a3/seng637-a3-REPORT-Group14.md

 | `use(15)` | `{total, n}`            |
 | `use(16)` | `{r2}`                  |
 | `use(17)` | `{total}`               |
+**Table 2 showing usage node for calculateColumnTotal function from DataUtilities class**

 | Variable   | DU-Pairs                                                                    |
 |----------- |---------------------------------------------------------------------------- |